flyteorg/flyte/rfc/system/0000-decentralized-agent-config-mgmt.md

 In enterprise environments, the team managing the core Flyte infrastructure is usually different from the teams developing custom agents/plugins.
 These teams operate with separate development cycles and CI/CD pipelines.
 For instance, a team writing its own custom agent would create its own service account, Docker image, and deploy it in a separate namespace with its own monitoring dashboard.

 However, the final step of deployment—updating the Propeller configuration—remains centralized.
 This leads to issues like:
-1. **Out-of-sync deployment**: When a custom agent endpoint needs to be updated, it requires coordination between teams for the deployment of both the agent and the Propeller configuration update, leading to potential mismatches.
+1. **Out-of-sync deployment**: When a custom agent endpoint needs to be updated, it requires coordination between teams for the deployment of both the agent and the Propeller configuration update, leading to potential mismatches and outage.
-2. **Coordination overhead**: Misaligned rollouts could result in the Propeller being unable to reach the agent, potentially causing widespread issues across Flyte plugins.
+2. **Coordination overhead**: Misaligned rollouts could result in the Propeller being unable to reach the agent, potentially causing blast radius of impact due to propeller is down.

 To address these challenges and fully enable the decentralized custom agent framework, this RFC proposes a decentralized approach to custom agent configuration management, allowing:
 - **Separation of concerns**: Teams can manage their own configurations independently.